devfort/conch/README.markdown

 seconds, I've found that my Vagrant VM requires 6 seconds, i.e. `make check CK_DEFAULT_TIMEOUT=6`.

-You will need postgres installed and running and to be able to create users and databases as your current user.
+You will need postgres installed and running and your current user will need to be a postgres superuser.
+Your pg\_hba.conf should be set up to allow passwordless local connections to the bugle\_test database as the bugle user.

 ## Making it work on your system